masterexploder/PHPThumb/README.md

 # PHP Thumb

-## NOTICE - from Jarrod Nettles (the forker)
+## NOTICE -
-I've made some very radical changes to this library in getting it ready for PHP 5.3.
-My goals are to get it into a PSR-0 compliant state and into packagist as such so that it can be easily used in any project.
-If you intend to use my code, bear in mind that most of the documentation is no longer relevant.
-Instead, look at the examples folder in the project as I've updated each of them to reflect the new API.

-The API is still in flux, as I haven't exactly pinned down where I'd like to take some parts so take anything you see with a grain of salt.
+This project was recently updated to 2.0 and is PSR-0 compliant and supports Composer integration.
+Some parts of the documentation are incorrect as they haven't been updated for the new version.
+Your 1.0 code is not compatible with 2.0!
+Please review the updated examples for how to use the new version.

 PHP Thumb is a light-weight image manipulation library aimed at thumbnail generation.
 It features the ability to